The core functionality of the Volunteer Pool is that the organizers can actively approach volunteers themselves.

 Users/volunteers, on the other hand, should never feel that they are inundated with requests and reminders.
 After all, such a feeling can lead to unsubscribing from the volunteer pool or, worse, even leaving the platform.

 To balance these two goals, we use a system to keep the volunteer pool filled with volunteers who are actively looking for fun and matching volunteer work.
+This works as follows: